catmando/hyperstack/docs/start/stores.md

 + Firstly, the discount (state) is tied to the Component itself.
 This is a problem as we might have other Components on the page which need to also see and interact with the discount. **We need a better place than in our Components to keep application state.**
 + Our business logic (discounts start at 30% and the lucky dip increases or decreases by 5%) is all wrapped up with our presentational code.
 This makes our application fragile and difficult to evolve. **Our application logic should be separate from our display logic.**

-We will fix these problems but first implementing a Hyperloop Store to keep our application state and business logic out of our Components.
+We will fix these problems but first implementing a Hyperstack Store to keep our application state and business logic out of our Components.

 Later in this overview, we will go one step further and move our business logic out of the Store into an Operation but for now, the first step will be a big improvement.